|Other SC Resources|

 Aiken County was established on March 10, 1871 from Orangeburg County, Lexington County, Edgefield County, and Barnwell County.
 The county was named in honor of William Aiken, founder of the South Carolina Canal and Railroad Company.

-Cities and towns to be found in Aiken county include Aiken, Bath, Beech Island, Belvedere, Burnettown, Clearwater, Gloverville, Graniteville, Jackson, Langley, Monetta, New Ellenton, North Augusta, Perry, Salley, Vaucluse, Wagener, Warrenville, Windsor
+Cities and towns located in the county include Aiken, Bath, Beech Island, Belvedere, Burnettown, Clearwater, Gloverville, Graniteville, Jackson, Langley, Monetta, New Ellenton, North Augusta, Perry, Salley, Vaucluse, Wagener, Warrenville, Windsor

 Aiken County vital records can be found at the South Carolina Department of Health has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in New York for current fees and application process.
+Please refer to the information to the Statewide Vital Records in South Carolina for current fees and application process.

 You can search online for Aiken County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for South Carolina Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.